Vernon Bigman

 Vernon Bigman is a Navajo artist known for his abstract painting.
 Bigman's work is housed in the permanent collections at the National Museum of the American Indian and San Francisco Art Institute.
-As in 2019, Bigman works in the library of the Pratt Institute.
+As of 2019, Bigman is a library worker for the Pratt Institute.

 Education

-Bigman has received a Bachelors in Fine Arts from the San Francisco Art Institute and a Masters in Fine Arts from the Pratt Institute in Brooklyn, New York.
-He also received schooling at the Institute of American Indian Arts.
+Bigman was born in 1958 and completed his Bachelors in Fine Arts from the San Francisco Art Institute.
+He also completed a Masters in Fine Arts from the Pratt Institute in Brooklyn, New York and received schooling at the Institute of American Indian Arts.

 Select artworks

 Dreamsnake series

 The Dreamsnake series is a collection of five oil paintings on canvas: